 16 and 36 of each township for the use and benefit of public schools.
 Section 33 of each township was set aside to support public buildings and correctional facilities, and Section 13 was designated to provide support for state educational institutions.
 (A township consists of 36 one-mile-square parcels of land that are called sections.
 Each section contains 640 acres of land.)
 Governor Steele recommended that four schools be established in each township in Logan, Oklahoma, Canadian, Kingfisher, and Payne counties.
 The first bill in the house of representatives concerned schools.
 Much discussion was held on the issue because every legislator wanted laws that resembled those from his home state.
-Counties were given the option of providing separate schools.
+Counties were given the option of providing separate schools for white and for African American children or providing mixed schools.
 The first legislative session provided for establishing a territorial university at Norman, an agricultural and mechanical college at Stillwater, and a normal school (teacher training institution) at Edmond.